 Our Bar/Bat Mitzvah program is nurturing, caring, and highly personalized.
 We encourage each child to participate to the full extent of his or her ability.
 Rabbi Crespy and Cantor Raizen work with every family to make sure that each bar/bat mitzvah is a positive experience.

 Mazel Tov!
 The uniting of two families in a wedding helps fulfill Isaiah’s vision: “May there soon be heard in Jerusalem the sound of gladness and rejoicing; the sound of bridegroom and bride.”

 It is a benefit of membership to engage our clergy, beautiful sanctuary, and social hall in your wedding plans.
 We are eager to help you make it the day of your dreams.

-To be married by Rabbi Ginsberg or at Beth Abraham, both partners must be Jewish.
+To be married by our Rabbi or at Beth Abraham, both partners must be Jewish.
 At Beth Abraham same-sex marriages are celebrated and our clergy is honored to officiate.

 If either partner has previously been married to a Jew, and the marriage ended in divorce, the partner must present proof that the marriage was ended with a get, a Jewish divorce, as well as with a civil divorce.
 If you have not yet given or received a get for a previous marriage, we can help you with that process.